IBM/maximo-visual-inspection-table/README.md

 When the reader has completed this Code Pattern, they will understand how to extract information from an IBM Maximo Visual Inspection instance as a CSV file, and how to visualize and filter the data within a web browser.

-This code pattern is targeted towards users who have uploaded images to an IBM Maximo Visual Inspection instance via the Visual Inspector iOS application.
+This code pattern is targeted towards users who have uploaded images to an IBM Maximo Visual Inspection instance via the Maximo Visual Inspection Mobile iOS application.

 <!-- The intended audience for this Code Pattern -->